Real training. Real people. Real work.

 NOTE: According to the Florida Department of Education, this is a Professional Nursing (LPN-RN) program.
 According to the Florida Board of Nursing, this is a Diploma Nursing program.
 This program does NOT provide an Associate Degree, however, graduates are able to sit for the same NCLEX-RN exam as Associate Degree and Bachelor Degree nurses leading to the designation Registered Nurse (RN).

 Fort Myers Technical College (FMTC) is part of the School District of Lee County (SDLC).
 They are accredited by the Commission of the Council on Occupational Education (COE) and COGNIA.
 Governing agencies for this program include the Florida Department of Education (FLDOE), and the Florida Board of Nursing (FBON) under the Florida Department of Health.
 The FLDOE approved the Professional Nursing (LPN-RN) Curriculum Framework for the program March 2024.
-The Florida Board of Nursing approved the Diploma Nursing program with License NPRN70354 on March 2023, and it has been issued the NCLEX-RN code #US70305400.
+The Florida Board of Nursing approved the Diploma Nursing program March 2023.
 According to FS 464.019(11)(c), a professional nursing program has five years to become programmatically accredited after the first students are enrolled.
-Fort Myers Technical College does not hold Nursing Accreditation at this time; however, FMTC has started the pre-accreditation process with NLN CNEA.
+The Fort Myers Technical College Diploma in Nursing Program holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
+202-909-2487.
+Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.

 The Professional Nursing (LPN-RN) program is a 900-hour program.
-There is currently one start time per year for the accelerated hybrid bridge format.
+There are currently two start times per year for the accelerated hybrid bridge format.
 Classroom instruction is 0730-1600 (6:30 am – 7:00 pm).
 Clinical hours vary but generally occur from [should be] 0630-1900 (6:30 am – 7:00 pm).
 Clinical hours may include day/evening/night and/or weekend assignments and may be 9-12 hours long.
 Students must attest to being able to meet the demanding physical and mental requirements of the program on an Essential Functions form.

-Applicants to this program must be at least 18 years old and have a high school diploma or GED.
+Applicants to this program must be at least 18 years old and have a high school diploma or GED, and meet the basic skills requirements or an exemption.

 Full-time Professional Nursing (LPN-RN) Program Starting Dates